 by Tony Vidler

-The “prospecting problem” is the most frequently requested area for help amongst advisers…it is the p perennial problem.
-There just never seems to be quite enough of them to meet the new client acquisition needs of the firm!
+The “prospecting problem” is the most frequently requested area for help from financial advisers…it is the perennial problem.
+There just never seems to be quite enough of them to meet the new client acquisition needs of the firm AND it is getting harder to get prospects attention and have them engage.

 At this point all , all advisers want to do is “get someone on the hook”.